lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To see your memory usage in qps look at the bar that says :guilabel:`MEM`.
 The bar for :guilabel:`CPU` usage shows CPU usage with a bar graph with usage with a bar graph for cpu usage.
 The :guilabel:`Uptime` in the top bar shows how long your computer has been running.
 A blue bar showing file input output shows graph in blue.
 Above this there is a green graph that shows your CPU useage as a graph.
 To show when a program was started with the :guilabel:`START` column.
 To have a view of process ID of each process use the :guilabel:`PID` column.
 The column :guilabel:`Command Line` shows what command line starts the process.
 To show which user the process is running on is in the :guilabel:`USER` column.

 To sort your processes by memory click on the mem tab.
 To have your processes sorted by CPU percentage press the button :guilabel:`CPU%` To have your processes sorted by CPU%.
 To sort by the command line of each process you can press the command line.
 To sort by how much memory is used by each process click on the :guilabel:`Mem` tab.
 To only show processes by your user on the toolbar drop down  and select :menuselection:`Your Processes`.
+To view only processes not run by the root user form the dop menu on lower toolbar select :menuselection:`Non-Root Processes`.

 To change your process view to each process gets its own line or linear select the :guilabel:`Linear` radio button in the upper left hand corner.
 To oranize each related process with a tree for parent and child processes press the :guilabel:`Tree` radio button.
 To search for a particular process enter a search term in the bar towards the ceneter top of the user interface.